AddPay/addpay-php-sdk/README.md

 ```

 #### Updating a transaction's instrument
-See the section 4.7.2 of the AddPay Developer Documentation for a full list of fields that may be updated.
+See the Transaction Reference Object on the AddPay Developer Documentation for a full list of fields that may be updated.
 ```php
 $transaction = $openAPI->transactions()
                        ->withId('TRANSACTION_ID_HERE)